Windesheim's ambition is to be one of the top three large universities of applied sciences in the Netherlands.

 High score for Windesheim Honours College

-For the third year in a row, Windesheim Honours College has received a very high score in the national student survey (Nationale Studentenenquête).
+For the fifth year in a row, Windesheim Honours College has received a very high score in the national student survey (Nationale Studentenenquête).
 Studychoice.nl, an independent study choice website for students in the Netherlands, conducts this survey every year.
 The survey is intended to find out how happy students are with their degree programmes.
 With a score of 90 out of 100, it is safe to say our students are extremely satisfied with WHC.

 Windesheim works closely with a large and varied group of partners from around the world.
 We cooperate on student exchanges, curriculum development and research.
 Intensive collaborative relationships have been developed with certain partners, involving interaction in many different fields.